-In most cases, you’ll finish the entirety of your old pill pack, including any placebo pills.
+If you’re switching from one combination pill (which contains both estrogen and progestin) to another, you’ll finish the entirety of your old pill pack, including any placebo pills.
 Then, on day one of your new cycle, start on your new pill.
-If done correctly, you should not require any emergency contraception if you have sex, but it’s always a good idea to consult the package insert to know for sure.
+If done correctly, you should not require a back-up method like condoms , but check with your provider to know for sure.

-Of course, things are a little different if you’re switching from a combination pill to a progestin-only pill.
-You’ll begin taking these right away.
-However, if it’s been five or more days since your last period, you’ll need to use emergency contraception for the next two days until the pill kicks in.
+If you’re switching from a combination pill to a progestin-only pill.
+You’ll begin taking your new pills right away.
+However, if it’s been five or more days since your last period, you’ll need to use back-up birth control for the next two days until the pill kicks in.

 Tips for Handling the Adjustment Period

-Let’s be real — adjusting to new birth control isn’t easy for everyone.
-For most people, it’s a breeze, but for a select few, it can be a nightmare.
-Just keep your eye on the prize at the end of the road — 99.9 percent effective birth control, lighter and shorter periods, and reduced period pain.
+Let’s be real — adjusting to new birth control isn’t always easy.
+Just keep your eye on the prize at the end of the road — 99.9 percent effective pregnancy prevention, lighter and shorter periods, and reduced period pain.